Levain Bakery Chocolate Chip Walnut Cookies

 You can then stir in the chocolate chips and walnuts at this point.
 Again just stir enough to mix them in and then stop mixing.

 Next you want to scoop the cookie dough.
-You will use a large cookie scoop (#20) that holds 1/3 cup of cookie dough.
+You will use a large cookie scoop and scoop the cookies into large cookie dough balls – about 1/2 cup of cookie dough (or 5 1/2 ounces) each

 Levain bakery chocolate chip cookies are meant to be HUGE.
 The bakery makes them 6-ounces.
-I went with 4-ounces.
+I went a tad smaller.
 And they were still gigantic.
 I weighed mine on a scale to be accurate.
 But they basically were a heaping large cookie scoop worth.

 Storage Instructions